GwladysKerhoas/R-Shiny-App-visualize-text-mining-analysis/README.md

 # R-Shiny-App-visualize-text-mining-analysis

-Author : Franck Doronzo, Davy Darankoum, Gwladys Kerhoas
+Authors : Franck Doronzo, Davy Darankoum, Gwladys Kerhoas

 This R Shiny application produces an analysis on the processing of a corpus from job boards available online.
 It is intended to guide the exploration and analysis of the corpus in a visual and interactive way.
 We chose to focus on the job offers available on the Pôle Emploi website.
 The objective is to analyse